Pungyeon/clean-go-article/README.md

 }
 ```

 This kind of logical progression in our function names&mdash;from a high level of abstraction to a lower, more specific one&mdashmakes the code easier to follow and and read.
 Consider the alternative: If our highest level of abstraction is too specific, then we'll end up with a name that attempts to cover all bases, like `DetermineFileExtensionAndParseConfigurationFile`.
-This is horrendously difficult to read; we are trying to be too specific too soon and end up confusing the reader, despite our intention of trying to be clear!
+This is horrendously difficult to read; we are trying to be too specific too soon and end up confusing the reader, despite trying to be clear!

 #### Variable Naming
 Rather interestingly, the opposite is true for variables.
-Unlike functions, our variables should be named from more to less specific the deeper the nesting progresses.
+Unlike functions, our variables should be named from more to less specific the deeper we go into nested scopes.

 > <em>You shouldn’t name your variables after their types for the same reason you wouldn’t name your pets 'dog' or 'cat'. &ndash; Dave Cheney</em>